nasa-nccs-hpda/terragpu/docs/prism-paper-runs.md

 paper run.
 Publishable claims still require matched V100/H100 runs, multiple scenes/sizes, an optimized multicore CPU comparison, memory measurements and appropriate external baselines (e.g. established classical stereo implementations).

+## Download failure diagnostics

+To retry only download/cache verification inside an activated environment, use `python -m scripts.benchmark_products --download-only`.
+The error identifies the stage (cache verification, catalog search, authentication, file download or cache save) and reports safe HTTP status/error categories without provider URLs or credentials.
+HTTP 401/403 indicates authentication/access denial, not necessarily a missing environment variable.
+TLS/connection failures may require prefetching on a network-enabled node.
+Missing downloader dependencies require rerunning setup.

+Older TerraGPU caches without the granule-name query field can be reused when the remaining query, exact recorded granule and all file checksums match.
+A mismatched scene or corrupt cache remains an error.
+Keep existing caches until the diagnostic identifies a problem; no blanket deletion is required.